Home

 For Spark, efficient memory usage is critical for good performance and Spark has its own internal model of memory management that is able to cope with its work with the default configuration.

 Simply enabling dynamic resource allocation is not sufficient.
 Data engineers also have to understand how executor memory is laid out and used by Spark so that executors are not starved of memory or troubled by JVM garbage collection.
-To use Spark at its full potential, try tuning your spark configuration with an automatic tool I made for you — Spark configuration optimizer.
+To use Spark at its full potential, try tuning your Spark configuration with an automatic tool I made for you — Spark configuration optimizer.

 Spark 2.x introduced the second-generation Tungsten engine, featuring whole-stage code generation and vectorized column-based memory layout.
-Built on ideas and techniques from modern compilers, this new version is also capitalized on modern CPUs and cache architectures for fast parallel data access.
+Built on ideas and techniques from modern compilers, this new version also capitalized on modern CPUs and cache architectures for fast parallel data access.

 Previous post